buhii/buhii.github.io/src/contents/20230226-collecting-information-en.md

 ### Shazam

 I often use Shazam to look up songs playing while I walk around town or at restaurants.
-Since I subscribe to Apple Music, I can easily find most of the hit songs (Shazam is operated by Apple, so that's not surprising).
+Since I subscribe to Apple Music, I can easily find most of the songs (Shazam is operated by Apple, so that's not surprising).